Counters with Sino-Japanese Numbers I

 The Counter ~枚

-Things that are perceived as being flat that are counted with ~枚 include: pieces of paper, pictures, paintings, photographs, windows, mats, cutting boards, rugs, CDs, DVDs, cash, towels, handkerchiefs, shirts, mattresses, fillets of fish, etc.
+Things that are perceived as being flat that are counted with ~枚 include: pieces of paper, pictures, paintings, photographs, windows, mats, cutting boards, rugs, CDs, DVDs, cash, towels, handkerchiefs, shirts, mattresses, filets of fish, etc.

 21. 海外旅行にクレジットカードを何枚持っていけばいい?